dimaMachina/graphql-eslint/website/src/pages/rules/variables-in-allowed-position.md

 ---
-description:
-  "Variables passed to field arguments conform to type.\n> This rule is a wrapper around a `graphql-js` validation function."
+description: 'Variables passed to field arguments conform to type.'
 ---

 # `variables-in-allowed-position`